MS M. Smith Matthew Smith

 It’s getting cooler in New York, the mornings often smell like cross country, and whenever I am outside I feel content.
 And with that, I am mostly discontent.
 Which is to say, I constantly want to be outside.

 Having moved out to East Flatbush, Kara and I are now just a 30–45 minute bike away from Jacob Riis beach.
-Unsure whether or not we have just been avoiding the day crowds or if we have just been soaking up the cooler weather, we have done a couple of afternoon/evening trips out to the beach.
+For some reason—either to avoid the day crowds or soak up the cooler weather—we have done a couple of afternoon/evening trips out to the beach.
 In our last visit, we noticed a handful of people looking out to the ocean with binoculars.
 Finally someone pointed out the large number of dolphins passing by and even a whale out in the distance.
 It was quite the sight to see as the sun was slowly setting.

 At the other end of the days, I have been slowly getting back into running.
 I spent a few months just running once or twice a week to test the waters, and am now (somehow remaining patient) running 20-25 miles a week.